 I was curious, of course, about the experience, but it didn’t seem like an oddity at the home of a man who called himself Golden Eagle and counted Native Americans as his ancestors.
 I really didn’t think much about the site until last month, when I walked by the property during one of my now famous Miami schleps.

 There are no coincidences.
-I had just moved back to Miami Beach and joined a group of environmental activists on Facebook who frequently discuss water quality issues and sea level rise.
+I had just moved back to Miami Beach and joined a group of environmental activists on Facebook who frequently discusses water quality issues and sea level rise.
 This time, I was drawn to the well like a divining rod dowsing for some truth in a very dirty city.

 More than ever before, I began to notice what a pigsty much of Miami-Dade has become, with trash infiltrating every single nook and cranny visible to the eye.
 I’ve seen piles of garbage spewing out of storm drains and polluting our waterways, littering the mangrove roots along the shore of the bay.
 We’re living in our own filth.
 We don’t respect the land.
 Nothing is sacred.